hsbgit/war25/README.md

   <img src="https://github.com/hsbgit/war25/blob/main/github_media/war2_iso_contents.png"/>
 </p>

 As a first step, we have to extract the assets (sounds, graphics, etc.) from the CD.
-This work would definitely not be possible without [Wargus Importer and scripts for Warcraft II](https://github.com/Wargus/wargus) which are used to initially extract media from your original Warcraft 2 copy.
+This work would definitely not be possible without [Wargus Importer and scripts for Warcraft II](https://github.com/Wargus/wargus) which are used to initially extract assets from your original Warcraft 2 copy.

 * [Download the wartool executable](https://github.com/hsbgit/war25/raw/main/wartool/wartool.zip).
 The wartool executable as a part of the Wargus project allows extracting required assets from your Battle.Net CD.
 * Use wartool (Linux) or wartool.exe (Windows)